-We’ve already discussed Rioter’s literary tattoos before, but this time we thought we’d put another spin on it: show off those badass and beautiful literary tattoos right next to the text that inspired them.
+We’ve already discussed Rioter’s literary book tattoos before, but this time we thought we’d put another spin on it: show off those badass and beautiful literary tattoos right next to the text that inspired them.
 And, after you’ve seen ours, we want you to share yours!
 Hit the comments or social with #textandtats to share your literary ink.
-Or, if you’re going to Book Riot Live (*confetti cannons, air guitars*), you can show your literary tattoos off in person during our Literary Ink panel.
-Ready to see the ink?
+Ready to see the best book tattoos?

 1. Harry Potter tattoo